 Reigate Grammar School Vietnam is proud to be the only school in Hanoi to look to offer two pathways at Year 12 (Grade 11).
-As a Cambridge centre, we will look to offer our students the opportunity to study the Cambridge International Advanced Level (A-Level) Programme.
+As a Cambridge centre, we offer our students the opportunity to study the Cambridge International Advanced Level (A-Level) Programme.

 At RGS Vietnam, you have a local centre for post-16 studies and will not have to make a long and exhausting journey in order to continue your education.
 By progressing naturally to RGS Vietnam’s Sixth Form section, you will build on the excellent foundation you have already achieved in preparation for your future profession and will not experience the ‘dislocation’ that can often follow a change of school.
 If you are thinking of joining us for your A-Level studies, you will be made to feel really welcome, and you will quickly feel at home in the positive, caring family community that is Reigate Grammar School Vietnam.